seedflip

 So we built a bird that flips seeds.

 "Generated" is the enemy.
-Every AI tool generates palettes.
-Generated palettes have no opinion, no history, no proof they work in production.
+Every AI tool on earth will generate you a palette.
+Generated palettes have no opinion, no history, no proof they survive contact with a real layout.

 Every seed in the archive started as a real product.